-Now that you know the truth of these HVAC myths, we invite you to reach out to us at (318) 465-0853 for a heat pump conversion in the Shreveport area.
+Now that you know the truth of these HVAC myths, we invite you to reach out to us at (318) 465-0853 to look into a a heat pump conversion in the Shreveport area.

 Right now, you’re tied to an oil delivery service.
-A big portion of your yard is also likely taken up by an ugly eyesore of an oil tank.
+A portion of your yard or basement is also likely taken up by a large oil tank.
 By converting from an oil furnace to a heat pump—or mixing the two with a dual fuel system—you can make heating your home much more efficient.
 For a free quote on heat pump installation in Bossier City or Shreveport, give us a call at (318) 465-0853.

 Though natural gas is the least expensive of the three options, heat pump efficiency outstrips it by about 40 percent.
 The access to cooling service—which your gas furnace might not have—is another reason to consider making the switch.
 If you reach out to us by phone or through our site, we’ll be happy to discuss details and outline exactly how much you can save.

 Though deliveries are less frequent for propane than oil, you still need regular drop-offs to stay comfortable.
 An ugly tank or “pig”, though far smaller than the one seen in oil furnaces, is cluttering your yard.
 When you couple these things with the lower costs of an electric heat pump, you can see why people choose to convert.
 To get a quote on making the switch, reach out to us by phone or form.

 The costs of completely swapping fuel sources can be prohibitive.
 Wouldn’t it be nice if there was a way to save while still protecting the environment and being more efficient?
 That’s where dual fuel heat pumps come into play.
 By alternating between your existing fuel source and the heat pump, they maximize your comfort.

 The benefits of dual fuel heat pump installation are four-fold: